Homeland Security Advisory Council

 building, and partnerships for crisis managers, policymakers, and public safety professionals,

-graduate students and audiences throughout California and the nation.
+students and audiences throughout California and the nation.

 - Public Safety Delegations and Information Exchanges